 After moving around a bit I returned to Amsterdam in 2011.
 I decided to swap one vocational profession, teaching, for another, therapy, and enrolled at the Academy for Counselling & Coaching in the Hague.
 As a person-centred therapist and coach, I work from the core belief that, given a supportive environment, each individual is inherently capable of making their own choices and finding the right solution for them.
 I'm passionate about empowering others.

 I favour the person-centred approach that grew from the humanistic model of pioneering psychologists like Carl Rogers and Abraham Maslow.
 In line with their methods, my role as therapist is to listen and reflect on what you say in an empathic and insightful way without judging you or your actions and to challenge your defeating thoughts or beliefs in order to foster positive change and growth.
-I have experience of divorce, bullying, domestic violence, relocation adjustment, alcohol and drug addiction, teenage angst and sexual abuse.

 By its very nature, life continuously demonstrates that no matter how positive or prepared you are, things don’t always go according to plan.
 I believe that happiness comes from understanding what drives us and finding meaning in our lives.
+Getting to know exactly what makes you thrive or falter, will enable you to understand how to deal with certain people and situations and make better life decisions.